aws/aws-fpga/hdk/cl/examples/cl_dram_dma/verif/README.md

 ## test_dram_dma_mem_model_bdr_rd
 This test backdoor reads AXI memory model, writes through frontdoor and checks that the data matches.

-## test_dram_dma_ecc_direct
-This test does backdoor write, injects ECC erors in AXI memory model within a address range and checks that the correct number of ECC errors are injected.
-The model keeps a count of the slave errors when ECC is injected and that count is used in the test to check the ECC functionality of the AXI memory model.

-## test_dram_dma_ecc_random
-This test does backdoor write, injects random ECC errors in AXI memory model and checks that the correct number of ECC errors are injected by looking at the random ECC error injection weight.

 # _DDR backdoor loading_
 The tests below use backdoor loading to populate DDR memory.
 The description of DDR backdoor loading can be found in DDR backdoor loading support section at [RTL_Simulating_CL_Designs](../../../../docs/RTL_Simulating_CL_Designs.md)